CMU-cabot/cabot-grafana/README.md

 GRAFANA_HOST                       # grafana host for export/import dashboard
 GRAFANA_API_KEY                    # grafana api key
 ```

-## debug multiple robot grafana visualization with a single client
-- set `CABOT_NAME` to comma separated names such as `cabot1,cabot2,cabot3`
-  - The client will generate fake data for each robot name
-  - Robot location will be shifted towards North East direction

 ## launch local grafana(modified)/influxDB for development
 - There is [a fork of grafana in CMU-cabot](https://github.com/CMU-cabot/grafana), which is modified for visualizing multiple path in a Geomap layer